 7 Nights from £3,159

 per person.
-Includes return scheduled flights, seven nights accommodation, daily breakfast, one lunch, four dinners, private transfers, guide and sightseeing as specified.
+Includes return scheduled flights, seven nights accommodation, daily breakfast, one lunch, three dinners, private transfers, guide and sightseeing as specified.